 - Talk to your child about the qualities that make a good friend (e.g. empathy, being respectful), and how to exhibit these qualities. - When you see your friend struggling, put yourself in their shoes.
 How would you want a friend to support you? - Older children are often figuring out the balance between being themselves and fitting in with others.
-Encourage them to find a balance that they can talk to you if they feel pressured to act in ways that they are uncomfortable with. - Listen to your child's problems and ask probing questions to help them find ways to resolve their friendships.
+Encourage them to find a balance that they can talk to you if they feel pressured to act in ways that they are uncomfortable with. - Encourage your child to keep an open mind and provide opportunities for them to meet new people that would enable them to consider issues from multiple perspectives. - Listen to your child's problems and ask probing questions to help them find ways to resolve their friendship issues.